grafana/agent/docs/sources/shared/wal-data-retention.md

 To delete the corrupted WAL:

 1. [Stop][] Grafana Agent.
 1. Delete the WAL from disk.
-By default, the WAL is located in the `data-agent` directory in the working directory for Grafana Agent.
-   The data directory may be different than the default depending on the [wal_directory][] setting in your Static configuration file or the path specified by the Flow [command line flag][run] `--storage-path`.
+By default, the WAL is in the `data-agent` directory located in the Grafana Agent working directory.
+The WAL data directory may be different than the default depending on the [wal_directory][] setting in your Static configuration file or the path specified by the Flow [command line flag][run] `--storage-path`.
 1. [Start][Stop] Grafana Agent and verify that the WAL is working correctly.

 [WAL block]: /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.remote_write#wal-block